Acheilognathus

-Acheilognathus is a genus of cyprinid fish native to Asia.
+Acheilognathus iis a genus of freshwater ray-finned fishes belonging to the family Acheilognathidae, the bitterlings.
+The fishes in this genus are found in Asia.
 The name is derived from the Greek a, meaning "without", the Greek cheilos, meaning "lip", and the Greek gnathos, meaning "jaw".

 Morphology

-Fishes of this genus range in length from 5 to 27 cm.
+Fish of this genus range in length from 5 to 27 cm.
 They are similar in appearance to fishes of the genus Puntius.

 Species

-There are currently 41 recognized species in this genus:
+These are the currently recognized species in this genus: